 For example, recent Spanish classes have learned about the life and art of Salvador Dalí, Picasso and other Spanish artists.
 History students have been able to view works by the 16th-century master Albrecht Durer, as well as works by noted German Expressionist artists, and theology students have studied Old Testament Scripture through the prints of Marc Chagall.

 The Haggerty can serve as an extension of your classroom, with sessions taking place in the galleries.
 Visit our exhibitions page to learn more about what is currently on view.
-For ideas, view sample class assignments or worksheets developed by your colleagues in conjunction with past exhibitions and the permanent collection:
+For ideas, click here to view sample class assignments or worksheets developed by your colleagues in conjunction with past exhibitions and the permanent collection.

 Works of art can be brought up from storage to provide support for your classes.
 You can use our electronic database to search the permanent collection by name of the artist, title of the work, nationality, object type and time frame.
 You can also use the document Looking at the Collection as a resource for more in-depth information about several highlights from the permanent collection (additional works will be added over time).

 To develop a class or schedule a class time, please contact Lynne Shumow at firstname.lastname@example.org or (414) 288-5915.
 Self-guided classes also need to be scheduled in advance.

 The Haggerty Museum seeks proposals from Marquette faculty interested in developing innovative, collections-based exhibitions and projects that can be integrated into classroom curriculum.
 Past examples: